Posted on

 Content overflowing on mobile

-• Use single column layouts.
+• Use single-column layouts.
 Multiple columns rarely work well responsively in email.

 • Hide secondary content on small screens.
 You can use media queries to show/hide content based on screen width.